Chart Color Schemes

 Population growth drivers in Emu Park are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-This growth was primarily driven by interstate migration, contributing approximately 91.0% of overall population gains during recent periods.
-For future projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort.
-By 2041, a significant population increase is forecasted for the top quartile of Australian non-metropolitan areas, including the Emu Park statistical area (Lv2).
-Based on aggregated SA2-level projections, the area is expected to increase by 763 persons over the next 17 years, reflecting an overall increase of 20.5%.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 were used, based on 2021 data.
+However, these state projections did not provide age category splits, so AreaSearch applied proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Future population trends forecast a significant increase for the suburb of Emu Park, with an expected rise of 767 persons to 2041, reflecting a total increase of 20.3% over the 17-year period.

 Frequently Asked Questions - Population